datasciencecampus/somalia_census_support_public_application/README.md

 This project is being developed in Google Cloud Platform (GCP), and so instructions will be specific to this environment.
 A determined user can hopefully generalise these across other tools.

+Users should clone the repo within their personal notebooks, which are accessed via the Vertex AI Workbench.

 ### Virtual environment
 Once in the project space (i.e. the base repository level) it is recommended you set-up a virtual environment.
-To do this you will first have to clone the repo within your personal notebook space (in the GCP "workbench" find and navigate to your personal notebook i.e. the one with your name under "User-Managed Notebooks").
-Once you have the repo set up, navigate to the base repository level, in the terminal run:
+In the terminal run:
 ```
 python3 -m venv venv-somalia-gcp
 ```